aneoconsulting/ArmoniK.Api/examples/angular/README.md

 This is a demo to explain the use of ArmoniK Api for Angular.

-Please, refer to the documentation to get more information about the usage of the library.
-We write a special guide to help you to use ArmoniK Api with Angular.
+Please refer to the documentation to get more information about the use of the library.
+You will find a guide on how to use ArmoniK API with Angular.

 ## How to run